micknudsen/vscode-hpc/README.md

 # VS Code on Slurm compute nodes

-`vscode-alloc` reserves a Slurm compute node and opens an HPC folder on that node using VS Code Remote-SSH.
+The script `vscode-alloc` reserves a Slurm compute node and opens an HPC folder on that node using VS Code Remote-SSH.
 This moves the VS Code server, extensions, terminals, language servers, and indexers off the login/frontend node.